LahiruShamika/AutoShed-Exam-Scheduling-System/README.md

-Presantation and Exam Scheduling management
+Presantation and Exam Scheduling management..